Naso (parashah): Numbers chapter 5

-Rabbi Simeon ben Lakish (Resh Lakish) employed Numbers 5:2—"Command the children of Israel that they send out from the camp anyone with an eruption or a discharge and anyone impure by reason of a corpse"—to support the proposition that if most of the nation was ritually impure, they offered the Pascal sacrifice anyway.
+Rabbi Simeon ben Lakish (Resh Lakish) employed Numbers 5:2—"Command the children of Israel that they send out from the camp anyone with an eruption or a discharge and anyone impure by reason of a corpse"—to support the proposition that if most of the nation was ritually impure, they offered the Paschal sacrifice anyway.
 Resh Lakish reasoned that the verse could have said only that they were to send out those who were ritually impure due to a corpse, and not said anything about those with an eruption or a discharge, and one could have deduced through an a fortiori inference that those with an eruption or a discharge—whose impurity is more severe—would also need to be sent out.
 Resh Lakish deduced that the verse thus contains unnecessary information.
 Resh Lakish concluded from this that the verse must be teaching that there could be a time when anyone with an eruption or a discharge were sent out from the camp, but those who were ritually impure due to contact with a corpse were not sent out.
 And this time was when a Paschal lamb was brought in impurity, when those impure due to contact with a corpse were permitted to participate, but those with an eruption or a discharge were not.
 This, Resh Lakish said, supported the conclusion that when most of the nation was ritually impure due to contact with a corpse, they brought the Paschal lamb anyway in a state of ritual impurity.

 Chapter 9 of Tractate Bava Kamma in the Mishnah and Babylonian Talmud and chapters 9 and 10 in the Tosefta interpreted the laws of restitution in Numbers 5:6–8 together with Leviticus 5:21–26.

 Reading Numbers 5:6, "When a man or woman shall commit any sin," Rav Judah said on behalf of Rav, and it was also taught at the school of Rabbi Ishmael, that Scripture thus made women and men equal regarding all the penalties of the Law.
 The Gemara cited this conclusion to support the ruling of the Mishnah that women are subject to the law of torts.